kyma-project/website/content/blog-posts/2020-05-19-kyma-website/index.md

 - Provide support for search engine optimization (SEO), increasing our website's visibility in search results.
 - Ensure a quick load time.

 Our choice fell on [Gatsby](https://www.gatsbyjs.org/), partly because it is based on React that our frontend developers were used to and particularly fond of.
-Gatsby also uses GraphQL to query and pull source data, and we already used it for our [Console Backend Service](https://kyma-project.io/docs/components/console/#details-console-backend-service) in Kyma to allow communication between Console UI views and k8s resources.
+Gatsby also uses GraphQL to query and pull source data, and we already used it for our [Console Backend Service](https://kyma-project.io/docs/components/console/#details-console-backend-service) in Kyma to allow communication between Console UI views and Kubernetes resources.

 In its initial version, the website was quite simple and almost solely based on the logic provided by Gatsby.
 Basically, we defined React components for particular views following Gatsby's tutorials and templates.
 We then used the available plugins to extend the data and content.
 This allowed Gatsby to pull all the data from specified Markdown sources, build, and render the content on GitHub Pages.